Daniele-laCecilia/AMAP/README.md

 "AMAP" builds on the AMA family and adds the Probability framework.

 # How to:
 This function computes AMA sensitivity indices and principal Sobol Indices (Si) and AMAP starting from a set of Monte Carlo realizations.
-It also gives conditional moments with respect to one parameter at a time up to order 4.
+It also gives conditional moments with respect to one parameter.

 To run the example:
 If you use R, copy the .R scripts from the folder "R" and paste them in the folder "data"; then, run the main script "AMAP_analysis.R";